 Lessons from Spotify.
 Atypically for tech, Spotify’s marginal cost is not zero as it pays royalties.
 Since it’s hard to negotiate better rates with the music industry, Spotify will either need to tightly control operational costs or cut out the labels altogether – not a likely option.
 (Stratechery)

 I know I am 1.5 years late with this recommendation, but if by some unfortunate twist of fate you missed Hamilton musical, you should go listen now!
 Start with “My Shot”, “Non-Stop”, and “Alexander Hamilton”.
 Or listen on Spotify:

-Some people liked the Spotify Playlists I shared last time, so i thought I’d share a few more.
-These four are my favorites for background listening when working or studying:
+Some people liked the Spotify Playlists I shared last time, so I thought I’d share a few more.
+I wouldn’t claim that these four are the best but they are definitely my favorites when it comes working or studying:

 Austian Chapman was born deaf.
 But recently he got a new a type of hearing aid device which allowed him to listen to music for the first time.

 “When Mozart’s Lacrimosa came on, I was blown away by the beauty of it.
 At one point of the song, it sounded like angels singing and I suddenly realized that this was the first time I was able to appreciate music.
 Tears rolled down my face and I tried to hide it.
 But when I looked over I saw that there wasn’t a dry eye in the car.”

 I wonder how would it feel to listen to music for the first time.
 Or see for the first time.
 Or smell for the first time.
 Or just after a week-long “break”?
 Probably, it would be 100 times more vivid than what we are used to.

 I wonder whether in the future people will incorporate short intermittent “breaks” using technology in order to sharpen these feelings.